 My chocolate kiss cookies are the ultimate snack!
 Soft, chewy, and filled with rich chocolate flavor, the Hershey Kiss on top is a lovely addition to these homemade treats.

-For those of you with allergies, and I’ve even whipped up some sugar cookies with Hershey Kisses.
-As you can see, I’m crazy about this kind of baked snack.
+For those with allergies, I’ve even whipped up some sugar cookies with Hershey Kisses.
+As you can see, I’m crazy about this kind of baked cookie.
 Milk chocolate is simply delicious in cookies!

-I decided to try yet another take on this classic recipe: this time with extra chocolate.
+I decided to try yet another take on this classic recipe, but this time with extra chocolate.
 The added cocoa powder in the batter really sets them apart.

 And, any time I can squeeze in a bit more chocolate in my desserts…you better believe I take advantage.